Whales & Bears of British Columbia

 Accommodation: Canadian Princess Lodge & Marina (or similar)

-Day 5 : To Campbell River And Cathedral Grove Provincial Park
+Day 5 : To Campbell River and Cathedral Grove Provincial Park

 Depart Ucluelet and drive for four hours to Campbell River on the north shore of Vancouver Island.
 Campbell River is known as the salmon capital of the world for its hugely impressive salmon runs, where five species of Pacific salmon swim the river.
 It has been designated a Heritage River for its importance in British Columbia; following the fish are bears, seals, kingfishers and eagles.